Aran Islands County Galway, Ireland Travel Guide

 €10-€15 (standard), €25-€35 (e-bike) daily.

 Car rental for tourists is not available on the Aran Islands; private vehicles are not allowed on the ferries for visitors.
 Motorcycle and scooter rentals are also not available.
 Bicycle rental is the most popular and recommended mode of transport for visitors to the Aran Islands.
-It offers flexibility and allows you to explore at your own pace.
+It offers flexibility and allows you to check out independently.

 All three islands are excellent for walking.
 Quiet roads and ancient tracks (boreens) crisscross the landscape.